psparmeet14/psparmeet14.github.io/README.md

 - **LinkedIn**: [Parmeet S. Bhogal](https://linkedin.com/in/parmeet-s-bhogal-6a259715a)
 - **GitHub**: [@psparmeet14](https://github.com/psparmeet14)

-## 📜 License
+## 📜 Content & License Notice

-This website and its content represent my personal intellectual property.
-The code structure is available for reference, but please don't copy the personal content, experiences, or reflections without permission.
+The code in this repository powers my personal portfolio and is shared for reference.
+All textual content, posts, reflections, and imagery remain my intellectual property—please do not reuse them without explicit permission.

 ---